isomorphic-software/smartclient-docs/classes/DataSource.md

 | callback | [ClientOnlyDataSourceCallback](#type-clientonlydatasourcecallback) | false | — | The callback to fire passing the clientOnly DS |
 | requestProperties | [DSRequest Properties](#type-dsrequest-properties) | true | — | optional properties to pass through to the DSRequest |
 | dataSourceProperties | [DataSource Properties](#type-datasource-properties) | true | — | optional properties to pass through to the clientOnly DS |

 ---
-## Method: DataSource.supportsDynamicTreeJoins

-### Description
-This method returns true for dataSources that support both self-joins and [additionalOutputs](DSRequest.md#attr-dsrequestadditionaloutputs).
-A "self-join" is a relation from a dataSource back to itself - for example a relation between a worker and his manager, both of whom are Employees.
-DataSources that can handle self-joins are able to create and navigate these relations, which are mostly useful for tree-type structures.

-Out of the box, only the built-in [SQL DataSource](../kb_topics/sqlDataSource.md#kb-topic-sql-datasources) implementation supports self-joins, and thus dynamic tree joins; neither [clientOnly](#attr-datasourceclientonly) nor the other server-side built-in DataSource implementations support them.
-If you create a custom DataSource implementation that can handle both of these features, you can set the [allowDynamicTreeJoins](#attr-datasourceallowdynamictreejoins) flag to true, which will cause supportsDynamicTreeJoins() to return true (and equally, you can set that flag explicitly to false to prevent the system from using dynamic tree joins for a given dataSource, even if it is able to use them)

-This method is called by the automatic [ResultTree.keepParentsOnFilter](ResultTree.md#attr-resulttreekeepparentsonfilter) algorithm to decide if it is possible to use self-referencing `additionalOutputs` to improve efficiency, and possibly performance.

-### Returns

-`[Boolean](#type-boolean)` — true if this dataSource supports both `additionalOutputs` and self-joins, otherwise false

----
 ## Method: DataSource.getPrimaryKeyFields